Particle Swarm Optimization based on Novelty Search: Novelty Search based PSO

 Once all the novelty score is calculated, leader particle calculates average of all the novelty score.
 As per our above figure particle $P_1$ calculates average of $ns_2,ns_3,ns_4$ and $ns_5$ as follows.

 where $j \neq i$ and n is the number of leader particles.

 Now this average of novelty score($N_i$) is called \textbf{novelty of $P_i$}.

-By calculating average of all novelty score gives us the indication weather $P_i$ will search that region or not.
-After calculating the novelty value, $P_i$ will check whether this $N_i$ is above the \textit{“novelty\_threshold”($Th_N$)} boundary.
+The average calculation of all novelty score gives us the indication weather $P_i$ will search that region or not.
+After calculating the novelty value, $P_i$ will check whether this $N_i$ is above the \textit{novelty\_threshold($Th_N$)} value.
 If $N_i$ $\geq$ $Th_N$ then the region holds by leader particle $P_i$ is novel enough to initiate PSO search else $P_i$ will again recompute its position.